Contact Us

 Industries That Benefit Most from Graph Machine Learning

-Graph machine learning delivers the most value in industries where relationships influence behavior and where fraud, churn, or risk can’t be understood in isolation.
-TigerGraph’s real-time graph processing makes this intelligence operational.
+Graph machine learning delivers the most value in industries where relationships influence behavior and where fraud, churn, or risk can’t be understood in isolation, because the underlying machine learning graph exposes patterns that traditional models fail to capture.
+Real-time graph processing makes this intelligence operational.

 Financial Services